thakiyudheen/demo-project/README.md

 This e-learning platform allows students to purchase courses, chat with instructors, participate in video calls, take exams, and earn certificates upon course completion.

+The platform is built using the MERN stack (MongoDB, Express, React, and Node.js) and follows a microservices architecture, ensuring scalability and maintainability.
+It also implements clean architecture principles to separate concerns and improve code organization.

+For real-time communication, the platform uses WebSocket for chat functionality and WebRTC with PeerJS for video calls, enabling seamless interaction between students and instructors.

+Security is handled with JWT-based authentication, using both access and refresh tokens to ensure secure and efficient user sessions.

 ## Features

 ### 1. Homepage